The Commissariat Store Museum

 Themes that can be covered include Compulsory Australian Curriculum (including Moreton Bay Penal settlement and Secondary Offenders), Crime and Punishment, Creating a Nation and Federation, Archaeology, Architecture, Geology, Immigration, Continuity and Change, Significant Individuals, Investigating European exploration and movement of people, Colonial Brisbane and Convict Brisbane.

-Please contact our Museum Manager Helen Brackin to discuss any requirements for your group tour and to arrange a booking.
+Please contact our Museum Manager Sanna Nalder to discuss any requirements for your group tour and to arrange a booking.
 Due to the size of the building, for safety reasons and to ensure the comfort of our guests we are able to accommodate one tour at a time.
 With this in mind please attempt to plan your visit and book group tours a month in advance to avoid the disappointment of your preferred date and time being unavailable!